Music

 MiSST

-The Grange School music department is delighted to announce we have become the 26th MiSST school in the country.
+In 2022 The Grange School became the 26th MiSST school in the country.
 MiSST (The Music in Secondary School Trust) are a charity funded and championed by Andrew Lloyd Webber, providing opportunities for students to learn an instrument who may not otherwise have done so.
 MiSST helps secondary schools by providing not only funding for classical instruments for key stage 3 students, but also support in the form of regular tuition, opportunities to perform and a programme of excellence that is unrivalled in the UK.
 Each year MiSST holds an annual concert in which all schools come together to perform in world class concert venues such as the Barbican, London Palladium and the Cadogan Hall.

-Every Year 7 student at The Grange will be given a violin at the start of this academic year, which will be theirs to learn, play and take home until they finish studying music at the end of Year 9 or Year 11 if they take GCSE.
-Mrs Park (TGS music teacher) will be leading the programme with the support of a new specialist violin peripatetic teacher.
-In weekly lessons the students will study the music national curriculum through playing the violin including theory, listening & analysing, composing, singing and performing.
+Every Year 7 student at The Grange will be given an orchestra instrument (violin, flute or trumpet) at the start of this academic year, which will be theirs to learn, play and take home until they finish studying music at the end of Year 9 or Year 11 if they take GCSE.
+Mrs Park (TGS music teacher) will be leading the programme with the support of specialist instrumental teachers.
+The curriculum is a blend of schemes written by MiSST to deliver whole class instrumental tuition and practical theory activities, as well as input from the Twynham schemes of work, providing a broad and balanced curriculum.
 Students will also be able to take part in extra-curricular rehearsals outside of lesson time.

 Key Stage 3

-The three main areas of performing, listening and appraising, and composing are explored throughout our KS3 curriculum.
+The three main areas of performing, listening and appraising, and composing are explored throughout our KS3 curriculum along with instrumental tuition on an orchestral instrument.
 We aim to develop students’ creative and evaluative skills that will equip them with the necessary tools for success across all curriculum subjects.
 In complementing the skills learned within the classroom, we also offer a wide variety of extra-curricular groups where students can choose to follow their chosen path and develop their skills even further.
-During years 8 and 9 at KS3, students will study the topics of Singing Together, Exploring Sound, Structure, Music Technology and World Music.
+During each year at KS3, students will study the topics of Melody, Structure, Music Technology and Harmony.

 Year 7